-Are the same Have a formal written memorandum of agreement ☐ Have an informal partnership Conduct joint planning activities Have other collaborative arrangement(s) ( Please describe .) ☐ No relationship Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?
-Yes No (if no, go to Question 5) If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
+Are the same Have a formal written memorandum of agreement ☐ Have an informal partnership Conduct joint planning activities Have other collaborative arrangement(s) ( Please describe .) ☐ No relationship d.
+Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?
+Yes No (if no, go to Question 5) e.
+If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)). f.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No g.
+Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies: Are the same ☐ Have a formal written memorandum of agreement ☐ Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) ( Please describe. ) ☐ Have other collaborative arrangement(s) ( Please describe .) ☐ No relationship
+The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) ( Please describe .) ☐ No relationship h.
+Does the state use data from the FDA enforcement inspections for Synar survey reporting?
+Yes No

 - 5. Please answer the following questions regarding the state's activities to enforce the state's youth access to tobacco law(s) in FFY 2021 (see 42 U.S.C.
 300x-26 and 45 C.F.R.
 96.130(e)). - a.
 Which one of the following describes the enforcement of state youth access to tobacco laws carried out in your state?
 (Check one category only.)
 Enforcement is conducted exclusively by local law enforcement agencies.
 Enforcement is conducted exclusively by state agency(ies).
 Enforcement is conducted by both local and state agencies.